 Patti dances with her new baby under the wisteria arbor:

-The writer and director of the film, Audrey Wells, says that they didn’t actually change much of the house during filming to show the before and after.
+The writer and director of the film, Audrey Wells, insists they didn’t actually change much of the house during filming to show the before and after.
 They just cleaned it up a little and “filmed it in warmer, prettier light,” she says, to make it look like the rooms had been renovated.

 Frances steps out onto her balcony and we get a glimpse of the side of the house: